bpetrone/trnL-pipeline/pipeline/README.md

 QZA files are [QIIME2 artifacts](https://docs.qiime2.org/2022.8/concepts/#data-files-qiime-2-artifacts), or compressed files containing both the data generated at the corresponding stage of the pipeline and metadata about its type, format, and the commands that generated it.
 QZV files are [visualizations](https://docs.qiime2.org/2022.8/concepts/#data-files-visualizations) of the information contained in artifacts.
 They're readily examined using the [QIIME2 View](https://view.qiime2.org) tool.

+An example dataset of 20 samples is provided in [example-data/]() that can be worked through the pipeline using an [R notebook tutorial]().

 ### Requirements

--   Demultiplexed, paired-end Illumina sequencing data produced with [bcl2fastq](https://support.illumina.com/sequencing/sequencing_software/bcl2fastq-conversion-software.html). *Have raw Illumina data that's not yet demultiplexed?* See [here](TBD) for an example script to create a folder of demultiplexed files.
+-   Demultiplexed, paired-end Illumina sequencing data produced with [bcl2fastq](https://support.illumina.com/sequencing/sequencing_software/bcl2fastq-conversion-software.html). *Have raw Illumina data that's not yet demultiplexed?* See [demultiplexing](TBD) for an example script to create a folder of demultiplexed files.
 -   [QIIME2](https://qiime2.org) (current distribution 2022.8).
 For
     installation instructions, see the [QIIME2
     documentation](https://docs.qiime2.org/2022.8/install/)